Value Stream Mapping: Definition, Steps and Examples

 The one drawback of value stream mapping done the old-fashioned way is the time that elapses between report-backs and meetings.
 For those hoping to slim down process flows fast, this can be frustrating.

 There’s also the matter of monitoring the effects of changes you’ve decided to implement.
-Unforeseen, and possibly unwanted, consequences can flow from new parameters – or people could simply be getting it wrong because they aren’t used to the new work method yet.
+Unforeseen, and possibly unwanted, consequences can flow from new parameters - or people could simply be getting it wrong because they are not used to the new work method yet.

-The best way to have that fix and speeds things up is adopting the right technology.
+The best way to fix that and speed things up is adopting the right technology.
 Tallyfy is a workflow management tool that can help you with process mapping and data gathering.
-To boot, it can also help enforce your new processes.
-So, why don’t you give the free demonstration a try?
+It can also help enforce your new processes.
+Why not give the free demonstration a try?